sangphilip/PortfolioProjects/README.md

-This is a brief SQL project using data from CovidDeaths.csv.
+This is a brief SQL project using data from CovidDeaths.csv and CovidVaccinations.csv